Leo-Simpson/c-lasso/examples/README.txt

 Examples Gallery
 ================

-Bellow is a gallery of examples.
+Below is a gallery of examples.